• Skip to primary navigation

 At this point we are ready to boil the taralli.
 Bring the water to a simmer, not boiling, simmer… add a few taralli at a time and as soon as they float to the top, remove them with a slotted spoon and place them back on the clean dishcloth.
 Repeat until all the taralli have been given a hot bath!

 It’s finally time to bake!
-Make sure your oven is pre-heated to 375° F (if you have a convection oven, set it to 350° F).
+Ensure your oven is pre-heated to 375° F (if you have a convection oven, set it to 350° F).
 If you have decided to form larger taralli, you can place them directly on the oven grates.
 Because I choose to make tarallucci, I need to place them on a baking sheet.
-It should take anywhere from 20-30 minutes to obtain a golden brown color.
+It should take 20-30 minutes to obtain a golden brown color.
 The longer they stay in the oven, the crispier they get.
 When they are done, they will have a nice gleam.

 Recipe origins